Rotten Sneaker Contest®

 The Rotten Sneaker Contest began in 1974 as a promotion created by a Montpelier Vermont sporting goods owner who wanted to advertise a new line of athletic shoes.
 At the Montpelier Department of Recreation, the owner discovered a perfect pair of superbly rotten sneakers that would look great in the store ad.
 The recreation director seized the moment and created a new contest…the search for the worst rotten sneakers!
 The makers of Odor-Eaters® products caught a “whiff” of this grand event, and became the official sponsor in 1988.

 The Odor-Eaters Rotten Sneaker Contest is open to all children ages 5-15.
 Each year, prior to the national competition, a series of local contests are held around the country.
 The winner of each of the local contests travels to New York city to compete for the national Rotten Sneaker title.
 Shoes are judged on 1) odor, 2) condition, and 3) the child’s verbal account of why and how his/her sneakers are the stinkiest.
-Check out last year’s winner below.
+Check out this year’s winner below.